Chingrir Chop/Prawn Croquettes- Kolkata Street Style

 In a bowl mix besan, water and salt.
 Mix to form a lump free batter.
 Dip each chop in this besan batter and then roll into ground cornflakes or breadcrumbs whatever you are using.

 Heat oil in a deep frying pan.
 Add 1 cup oil at a time.
 Fry the chops on medium flame until golden brown.
-Your Kolkata style chops are ready!
+Your Kolkata style chops are ready to enjoy!

-Serve immediately with kasundi (Bengali mustard sauce)/tomato ketchup and some sliced onions.
+Serve immediately with kasundi (Bengali mustard sauce), or tomato ketchup and some sliced onions on the side.

 Note:

-• To make the croquettes eggless I used besan mixture as coating.
-And there was no difference in taste.
-But if you want to use eggs, just mix 2 eggs with little salt.
-Dip the chops and then roll into breadcrumbs.
+• To make the croquettes without eggs, I used the mixture of besan to coat the chops, and there was no difference in taste.
+If you prefer to use eggs, mix two eggs with a pinch of salt.
+Dip the chops into the egg mixture and then roll them in breadcrumbs.

 After coating I store them like this